lamberta/devkit-doc/api/timestep/animate.md

 :    1.
 [Frame](#frame)

-## Example: Move a rectangle
+## Example: Moving rectangles

-Animate a red rectangle view to the edge of the device while rotating.
+Move over each rectangle to animate it to the edge of the device.

 ~~~
 m4_include(./examples/api/animate.js)